AstraZeneca axes 7,300 jobs, warns on profit

 LONDON AstraZeneca is cutting a further 7,300 jobs and expects earnings to fall 14-18 percent this year as patents on key drugs expire and governments in Europe and the United States squeeze prices.

-Britain's second-biggest drugmaker said on Thursday the latest phase of cuts, equivalent to 12 percent of the workforce, would deliver an extra $1.6 billion in annual benefits by the end of 2014.
+Britain's second-biggest drugmaker said on Thursday the latest phase of cuts, equivalent to 12 percent of the workforce, would deliver an extra $1.6 billion (1 billion pounds) in annual benefits by the end of 2014.
 It will cost $2.1 billion to implement.

 The Anglo-Swedish drugmaker faces loss of exclusivity on many of its top-selling drugs over the next five years and has few obvious replacements in its pipeline.